gelndjj/ASCII_Art/README.md

 ```

 ### SUMMARY
-Small script turning your text to ASCII Art.
+Small script turning your text into ASCII Art.

 ### HOW IT WORKS
 * Double click on **ASCII_Art** :